adetaylor/webkit-wiki/Contributing.md

 * Create a `eng/` prefixed pull-request branch, if needed (e.g. `eng/constants-buffer` branch)
 * Create a commit with locally modified files, if needed
-* Rebase the pull-request branch against the latest version of it's parent branch
+* Rebase the pull-request branch against the latest version of its parent branch
 * Push the pull-request branch to a user's personal fork of the project
 * Create (or update) a pull-request to merge to the parent branch in WebKit